cablelabs/lpwanserver/QUICK_START.md

 ### Start development environment

+#### Terminal Tab 1

 Run `./bin/dev`.
+This script spins up docker-compose.
-The docker-compose file `/dev/docker/docker-compose.yml` coordinates running the lpwanserver and all service dependencies.
+The docker-compose file `/dev/docker/docker-compose.yml` coordinates running the UI server, the Lora Servers, and the Lora Server dependencies (postgresql, redis, mosquitto).

-The UI is available at `https://localhost:3000`.
+#### Terminal Tab 2

+Run `npm run dev`.
+This starts LPWAN Server.
+LPWAN Server uses [nodemon](https://github.com/remy/nodemon) in development, so any code changes will restart the server.

-LPWAN Server is available at `https://localhost:3200`
+LPWAN Server runs on `http://localhost:3200`

 ### Open the UI in a browser